 You should probably pay off high interest, credit card, personal loan and overdraft debt before you look at student loan repayments.
 The interest on these bank products compounds quickly if you don’t, and the amount owed can spiral upwards.
 Student debt is interest free if you live in New Zealand.
-Create yourself a payment plan, or get help from the local budget advice centre.
+Create a payment plan, or get help from the local budget advice centre.
 While you’re at it, check that you’re getting the best value from your credit card and personal loan products, and not paying any unnecessary fees.

 Student loan debt and some tips to wipe it

 It will be quicker than you think.
-The median repayment time for people who left study in 2011 and remained living in New Zealand, is forecast at 6.5 years, according to the 2016 Student Loan Scheme Annual Report.
+The median repayment time for people who left study in 2014, and remained living in New Zealand, is forecast at 6.5 years, according to the 2016 Student Loan Scheme Annual Report.
 Overall, the median repayment time for borrowers is 8.4 years.
 Even if it takes you longer, this debt won’t be around forever.

 Little by little.
 The way to look at debt is that paying off a little means a lot in the long run, start with baby steps.
 As the saying goes, you eat the elephant one bite at a time.
 The same goes for debt; paying off $10 here and there is will add up to a lot over a year.
 And you can free up some extra cash to put towards the debt simply by reassessing your spending.